parinazn/parinazn.github.io/group.md

 <tr>
       <td><img src="{{ site.baseurl }}/imgs/icon.png" alt="tai_karir"></td>
       <td> <b>Tai Karir (University of Michigan ECE BSc, Summer 2026 - )</b> <br><br>
 Tai is a rising junior at the University of Michigan, Ann Arbor, and a visiting undergraduate researcher in our group during Summer 2026.
+His previous research has focused on autonomous vehicles and ransomware cybersecurity.
 His research in our group is on developing analytical models of concurrent translation and diffusion processes on networks.</td>
 </tr>

   </tbody>